kylemaa/coreui-free-react-admin-template/README.md

 The documentation for the CoreUI  Admin Template is hosted at our website [CoreUI for React](https://coreui.io/react/)

-## Contributing

-Please read through our [contributing guidelines](https://github.com/coreui/coreui-free-react-admin-template/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](https://github.com/coreui/coreui-free-react-admin-template/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI Free Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).